 It seems counterintuitive that your air conditioner could freeze when it’s 90 degrees or hotter on a hot summer day in Southwest Georgia, but it happens to homeowners all the time!
 There are plenty of reasons that your AC could freeze, and all of them are frustrating.
-Keep reading below to find out why your air conditioner is frozen and what you should do if this happens to you.
+Keep reading below to find out why you have a frozen air conditioner and what you should do if this happens to you.

 If your AC is frozen and you need repair services right away, call Harrell King today at 229-243-8040 to schedule an appointment!
 We offer emergency 24-hour repairs so you’ll never be stuck without cool air!